salatfreak/pyromaniac/docs/components-python.md

 *Path* for the *PosixPath* class of the *pathlib*, and the special *URL* class pre-imported, just like in the signature.

-It also contains the *butane* and *expand* functions for rendering configurations.
-This is what the *merge* component of the standard library uses to render sub-configurations into *Ignition* format and assemble the contents for the `ignition.config.merge` field.

-The *butane* function simply takes a configuration as a dict, transforms it into *Ignition* and returns the result as a string.

-The *expand* function recursively performs expansion of composite keys in dicts and lists and leaves all other values as they are.
-Lists and dicts nested inside other data structures will not be modified.
-You can optionally pass a second and third parameter to control further modifications to the input.
-If the second parameter is `True`, keys starting with an underscore will recursively be filtered out of the result.
-If the third parameter is *True*, the *variant* and *version* fields required by *Butane* will be added if the input is a dict with these fields missing.

 Lastly, the *GLOBAL* variable is a dict, shared by all components throughout the compilation of the configuration.
 While this is not the purest approach to sharing information between components, it can be the simplest in some cases.